Battleship IOWA: The Story of an LA Icon

 The famed Battleship IOWA was ordered on July 1, 1939, commissioned on Feb.
 22, 1943, and served our country for almost 50 years.
 She was designated the "World's Greatest Naval Ship" because of her big guns, heavy armor, fast speed, longevity and modernization flexibility, which allowed her to keep pace with technology.

-Also known as the “Battleship of Presidents,” Battleship IOWA was outfitted in WWII to be the flagship that carried President Franklin D. Roosevelt across the Atlantic in 1943 for meetings with British Prime Minister Winston Churchill and Soviet Premier Joseph Stalin.
+Also known as the “Battleship of Presidents,” Battleship IOWA was outfitted in World War II to be the flagship that carried President Franklin D. Roosevelt across the Atlantic in 1943 to the Tehran Conference for meetings with British Prime Minister Winston Churchill and Soviet Premier Joseph Stalin.
 A bathtub was installed on the IOWA as a convenience for FDR, making it the only U.S. Navy warship with a bathtub built for a president.

-Battleship IOWA earned nine battle stars for World War II service and two for Korean War service.
-The ship also was awarded the Navy Meritorious Unit Commendation, the Navy Occupation Service Medal, the Armed Forces Expeditionary Medal, and was the four-time recipient of the coveted Navy “E” Ribbon.
+Battleship IOWA earned nine battle stars for WWII service and two for Korean War service.
+The ship was also awarded the Navy Meritorious Unit Commendation, the Navy Occupation Service Medal, the Armed Forces Expeditionary Medal, and was the four-time recipient of the coveted Navy “E” Ribbon.

 On July 7, 2012, the Battleship IOWA celebrated its grand opening as a floating museum, now permanently docked at Berth 87 in the Port of Los Angeles in San Pedro.
 Veterans, their families, school children, local and international tourists alike can tour the IOWA and learn about life on board the ship and its legacy as one of the fastest and most powerful ships ever to sail the world’s oceans.
 IOWA tour guides help bring the ship to life as they share historical and technical information.
 Many guides are U.S. Navy veterans, and they fill the tour with amazing tales of life at sea.